atharv-bhadange/grpc-chat/README.md

 go build -o main &&  ./main
 ```

-⭐ The repo is you loved it
+⭐ The repo if you loved it